-The affectionate, charming, musical, and hideous Jade Chime Singers of the planet Chorus are among the youngest and most exotic of the Terragen clades.
-They are the sole living example of a sapient clade from a chlorine world.
+The affectionate, charming, and musical Jade Chime Singers of the planet Chorus are among the youngest and most exotic of the Terragen clades.
+They are the sole living example of a sophont clade from a chlorine world.

 The only other chlorine breathing sapients known to Terragen civilization were the members of a pre-terragen species at Doreen, which are believed to have been extinct for over 4 million years.
 No naturally evolved sapient species have been discovered on any of the other chlorine worlds, and it appears that no other successful provolution projects based on chlorine world life there have taken place.
 Chlorine worlds are rare to begin with, and chlorine life forms are difficult for most terragen clades to handle.
 More importantly, on most chlorine worlds a representative of the Caretaker Gods prevents any meddling with the native stock.
 The Jade Chime Singers are the result of exceptional circumstances.